 Greetings Glancers!
 We’re back in familiar 80s Pop territory again, with the Queen of sex herself, Madge!

 After the monumental success of previous album Like A Virgin, Madonna was on top of the world.
 Gaining fame in the music world is easy, but maintaining that level of success is something few artists achieve.
 Madonna had already launched a few non-album singles and outtakes from a variety of movies, and had branched out into acting too.
 True Blue had the difficult job of following up an album which has since been named as one of the defining albums of that decade, but it succeeded – at least in terms of sales.
-True Blue was an absolute monster, becoming the biggest selling album of the decade by a female performer, and still ranks amongst the biggest selling releases of all time.
+True Blue was an absolute monster, becoming the biggest selling album of the decade by a female performer, and still ranks among the biggest selling releases of all time.
 It roughly followed the same power pop/dance oriented pop as her earlier work, but also saw her trying a few new styles.
 Looking at the meagre nine tracks of the album, I instantly recognise four of them, but I’m sure I’ll remember a couple of the others too.
 Lets see if this one holds up well today, and maybe I’ll catch something new that I’ll enjoy.

 Papa Don’t Preach: Strings!
 I’m a big fan of strings in music, so yay to Madonna.
 I must not have heard this in a while as I don’t remember the song starting this way.
 The vocals are deeper than usual, the music is still funky, and the lyrics are interesting.
 Of course, it’s the chorus I remember thanks to great melodies.
 The vocals are quite strange, being so deep.
 The bridge into chorus is excellent too.
 The song loses a little of its steam towards the end due to a little unnecessary repetition, but all in all it’s still great, one of her best.